 Normal labor is characterized by regular and painful uterine contractions that conclude in progressive in labor.
 A discussion on abnormal labor patterns is reviewed as abnormalities of the first stage (cervical dilation to complete cervical dilation) and the second stage (descent of the presenting part leading to delivery of the baby).
-The third stage of labor describes expulsion of the placenta.
+The third stage of labor describes the expulsion of the placenta.
 An overview of labor abnormalities encompasses all the stages of labor.
 First and second-stage abnormalities are described either as protraction disorders (which means that delivery is progressing but is lower than normal) or as arrest disorders (complete cessation in progress).
 Abnormal third-stage labor meriting intervention is placenta retention beyond 30 minutes, as most third stages are concluded within the first 10 to 20 minutes of delivery.

-The normal progression of labor requires the three "Ps" which represent power from uterine contractions, adequate bony maternal pelvis as the passage, and finally the fetus as a passenger presenting itself in a favorable presentation.
+The normal progression of labor requires the four "Ps" which represent power from uterine contractions, adequate bony maternal pelvis as the passage, and finally the fetus as a passenger presenting itself in a favorable presentation.
 The size of the fetus and the capacity of the maternal pelvis are tested as uterine contractions provide propulsion.
 A deficiency in the uterine contractions is addressed easily with the judicious use of oxytocin.
 However, labor abnormalities due to unfavorable fetal pelvic dynamics lead to true dystocia requiring a cesarean delivery.

 The trend toward more cesarean sections in the developed countries has drawn attention to initiatives to minimize primary cesarean sections.
 In this regard, guidelines have been developed to guide more conservative management of the first and second stages of labor abnormalities (Obstetric care consensus: Safe prevention of the primary cesarean delivery-ACOG and SMFM, March 2014).
 After delivery of the baby, the third stage of labor opens the risk for postpartum hemorrhage leading to blood transfusions and maternal morbidity.
 In the United States, the rate of postpartum hemorrhage increased from 26% from 1994 through 2006 primarily due to increased risks of uterine atony.
 However, the maternal motility from postpartum obstetric hemorrhage has decreased since the late 1980s to a little more than 10% of the total maternal modality in 2009.
 Increased and appropriate use of blood transfusions, as well as surgical approaches such as peripartum hysterectomy and compression sutures, have contributed favorably to this statistic.

 Friedman originally established the labor curve for the first stage of labor; however, it has since been contemporized by Zhang et al. Using recent reference graphs, this stage of labor is not diagnosed until 6 cm cervical dilation.
-Before diagnosing the rest of cervical dilation in the first stage of labor, allow 4 hours to progress under adequate uterine activity (with oxytocin as necessary), but for no more than 6 hours.
+Before diagnosing the arrest of cervical dilation in the first stage of labor, allow 4 hours to progress under adequate uterine activity (with oxytocin as necessary), but for no more than 6 hours.
 Prior to 6 cm dilation, the latent phase has a variable duration, and it is best to defer amniotomy or neuraxial anesthesia which brings a commitment to delivery and limits the scope of conservative management.
 In the second stage of labor, in the absence of neuraxial anesthesia, the nulliparous abdomen may be allowed to push for at least 3 hours.
 When an epidural is used, an additional 1 hour is provided.
 Additionally, voluntary pushing in the second stage in women with an epidural may be allowed when the station of the fetal head is at or below the ischial spines.

 Usually, histopathology is used for scenarios where postpartum hemorrhage has occurred.
 When a hysterectomy is performed for postpartum hemorrhage, the histopathology may return consistent with morbidly adherent placenta such as placenta accreta, increta, or percreta.
 On occasion, the placental histopathology may return as chorioamnionitis (with our without funisitis) which may be associated with postpartum atony leading to hemorrhage.